 Brightwell or Britwell was formerly in the county of Buckinghamshire.
 Under the 1972 Local Government Act, it was transferred to Berkshire to form part of the borough of Slough.
 The former agricultural land belonging to the manor is now a larger residential estate.
 It was created to provide homes for Londoners displaced after the Blitz.

-Thomas was succeeded in 1545 by his son and heir James.
-He died some time after 1588, in which year Britwell was settled on his wife Katherine for life with reversion to their son Robert.
+Thomas was succeeded in 1545 by his son and heir James who died sometime after 1588, in which year Britwell was settled on his wife Katherine for life with reversion to their son Robert.

 Katherine Woodford died two years later and the lands and manor house, then called Britwell Place, reverted to Robert.
 He died in 1599, leaving a young son John and a widow Ursula, afterwards wife of Hugh Holland, with whom she lived in the mansion house.

-By his will Robert had given his friends power to sell his lands in Britwell, and they were apparently conveyed by John Woodford and others to Anne, widow of Sir John Hart.
+By his will Robert had given his friends power to sell his lands in Britwell which were apparently conveyed by John Woodford and others to Anne, widow of Sir John Hart.

 It was as Britwell Place that William Henry Miller bought the estate in 1830.
 Miller was a collector of rare books.
 He started what came to be known as the Britwell Library.
 He died in 1848, leaving the house to the Misses Sara and Ellen (Emma) Marsh.